 A General Power of Attorney becomes invalid when you die, or you lose the mental capacity to manage your own affairs.

-If you’d like NSW Trustee & Guardian to make your Power of Attorney document, you can begin the process, online.
-After you’ve filled out and submitted the online form, they’ll contact you, and you can arrange a time to visit them and finalise the documentation.
+If you’d like NSW Trustee & Guardian to make your Power of Attorney document you can begin the process online.

 Note: Certain pensioners may be able to access this service for free if they meet the eligibility criteria.

 - understand the nature and effect of the appointment of a Power of Attorney.